Reporting year 2024

 For each test or teacher assessment, the number of pupils meeting the expected standard is the sum of all pupils with the following results:

-• For the reading, mathematics and grammar, punctuation, and spelling tests: achieved the expected standard or met the higher standard.
+• For the reading, mathematics and grammar, punctuation, and spelling tests: met the expected standard or the higher standard.

 • For the writing teacher assessment: working at the expected standard or working at a greater depth.